jacksho-vfx/onepiece/docs/render_api.md

 The Trafalgar render service exposes the `/farms` endpoint so CLI tools and UI widgets can discover registered adapters along with the behaviour they support.
-The response now returns structured capability descriptors for each adapter.
+The response now returns structured capability descriptors for each adapter, mirroring the data model used by the FastAPI application. 【F:src/apps/trafalgar/web/render.py†L1-L220】

 > **Release spotlight (v1.0.0):** Capability descriptors now include
 > cancellation flags and chunking ranges, `/render/health` reports job-history